 Italian Entrepreneur and Founder of PowerMe Ludovico Cianchetta Vazquez Brings BnB Academy

-/EIN News/ -- MILAN, Italy, June 15, 2020 (GLOBE NEWSWIRE) -- Being an entrepreneur who built his first startup at just 18, Ludovico Cianchetta Vazquez’s success inspires thousands of people from across the world and shows them possibilities of what their lives could be like with the help of his thriving courses.
-Vazquez’s first brand, PowerMe which sold a power-sharing cable for smartphones, led to him raising over $48,000 dollars in its first month and selling its products to over 90 countries worldwide.
+/EIN News/ -- Milan, Italy, June 16, 2020 (GLOBE NEWSWIRE) -- Being an entrepreneur who built his first startup at just 18, Ludovico Cianchetta Vazquez’s success inspires thousands of people from across the world and shows them possibilities of what their lives could be like with the help of his thriving courses.
+Vazquez’s first brand, PowerMe which sold a power-sharing cable for smartphones, led to him raising over $48.000 in its first month and selling its products to over 90 countries worldwide.

 With BnB Academy Vazquez is redefining the way millennials approach digital business.
 Vazquez ended up obtaining a degree in PR and Corporate Communication, with which he decided to start his own career in the corporate world.
 Vazquez wanted more out of life and wanted an easy way to make money so he started leasing out real estate properties and listing them on the Airbnb website.
 Using his knowledge in customer service and of knowing what people want, he started making big bucks on properties that he posted on Airbnb which paid his rent and also made him a huge profit.